nowtechnologies/cpp-logger/README.md

 construction and thread registration should be done as early as possible.

-Log topic values of type `nowtech::LogTopicInstance` (one for each registered topic) are intended to be stored in some global accessible construct for convenient use.
+Log topic values of type `nowtech::TopicInstance` (one for each registered topic) are intended to be stored in some global accessible construct for convenient use.
 Of course, local storage and passing values around is also possible.
 The registration mechanism allows libraries to define their own topic variable set and be compiled on its own into a static/dynamic library.
 Only the registration is required to be performed in the initialization part of the application.
 An appropriate header file would look like

 ```cpp
 #ifndef SOMELOGTOPICS_H_INCLUDED